-Some Quibbles I Have with the Rhetorical Formation “the Real World”12 Jan 2017 tagged in academia
+Some Quibbles I Have with the Rhetorical Formation “the Real World”

 The news is a Category 5 shitstorm these days and it’s difficult to surface any rage-inducing story for any more than a few moments at a time.
 One in particular that’s driving pins into the back of my eyes is a pair of moves from Missouri and Iowa to eliminate the concept of tenure in their state university systems.
 These moves come on the heels of Wisconsin’s relatively succesful attempts to neuter the concept of “tenure” beyond any utility.
 These attacks are only going to become more and more common as increasingly Republican-led state legislatures defenstrate the American education system.